TeraProxy/EnrageNotifier/README.md

-##### :heavy_exclamation_mark: Elin Gunner Patch Info :heavy_exclamation_mark:
-Starting with this patch only a limited number of opcodes are mapped by default and most mods will not work when the update hits.
-This was necessary to prevent people from using exploits.
-Please be patient while the required opcodes for this module will be added.

 # EnrageNotifier
 A tera-proxy module that sends you a notice about a boss being enraged and the percentage of its next enrage.